ThePerfectStrangers/TechnicalDocumentation/Stage Diagram/Live Shows/README.md

 ## Stage Teardown

-Typically, the reverse the order of seting up the stage to tear it down.
+Typically, reverse the order of setting up the stage to tear it down.